pps43/pps43.github.io/content/posts/using_physx_collision.md

 |`eTRIGGER_DEFAULT`|...|`eNOTIFY_TOUCH_FOUND` \| `eNOTIFY_TOUCH_LOST` \| `eDETECT_DISCRETE_CONTACT`|

-## Callback
+# Collision Callback

-Similar to `PxQueryFilterCallback` in scene query, for collision, we inherit `PxSimulationEventCallback`, and override its functions.
+> This is also how Unity `OnTriggerEnter/Exit` and `OnCollisionEnter/Stay/Exit` are based on.

-As an example, here we only override `onTrigger` and `onContact`.
+Creat a new class inheriting `PxSimulationEventCallback` and override its functions.
+In below example, we only implement `onTrigger` and `onContact`.

 ```cpp
 class MySimulationEventCallback : public PxSimulationEventCallback